Ciel ou DAZN? Le programme télévisé de Serie A du 26 au 30 jour

 A travers son site internet, la Ligue de Serie A a fait connaître les avancées et les reports de la Serie A 2019/20 jours jusqu’au trentième tour: en conséquence, la division est également arrivée en matière de couverture télévisuelle, pour la deuxième année consécutive non plus exclusivement mais en partenariat avec deux thématiques: la télévision par satellite, Sky et la plateforme web DAZN.
-Ci-dessous, la subdivision publiée par le site officiel de la Lega:
+Ci-dessous la répartition publiée par le site officiel de la Lega, en attendant de comprendre quand les quatre récupérations du 25ème jour seront programmées:

 7ème jour de retour